astropy/astropy-APEs/APE24.rst

 What do we gain from a partnership with pyOpenSci?
 --------------------------------------------------

-* Larger exposure for Affiliated packages within scientific Python ecosystem, not just Astropy.
+* Larger exposure for Affiliated packages within the scientific Python ecosystem, not just Astropy.
 * If they are in scope for JOSS, they can be fast-tracked through the JOSS review process and get a publication via the